|Pvt. Obie Cloyce

 Johnston-Richardson.
 With his four sisters and

-friends.
-He left high school after his third
+He left high school after his third year and moved to

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
+At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
 He made sure that they all received Thanksgiving Dinner before he went to have his own.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 On the morning of December 8, 1941, the members of A Company were informed of the Japanese attack on Clark Field.
 His tank and the others were sent to the perimeter of the airfield to guard against Japanese paratroopers.
 About 12:45 in the afternoon as the tankers were eating lunch, planes approached the airfield from the north.
 At first, the soldiers thought the planes were American.
 They even had enough time to count that there were 54 planes.
 It was only when bombs began exploding on the runways that they knew the planes were Japanese.